 - 1. Group 1 facilities may have more refined detailing than Group 2 and Group 2 may have more definition than Group 3. - 2.
-Group 1 facilities shall be predominantly brick; ground-face CMU, architectural precast and metal panels may be used as secondary materials.
+Group 1 and 2 facilities shall be predominantly brick with accents of split-face CMU and cast stone.
 Refer to the Appendix for special requirements of Facility Districts. - 3.
-Group 2 facilities shall be predominantly CMU and brick.
-Ground-face CMU is preferred; split face CMU is subject to severe weathering in this region and its use is discouraged per AFCFS.
-Architectural precast may be used for water table, headers and accents.
-Stucco and EIFS are allowed with approval by the BCE. - 4.
-Group 3 facilities shall be primarily metal sheeting; lower levels up to 8' may receive ground-face CMU for durability and as accent material.
-EIFS and stucco may be used only with BCE approval. - 5.
-Group 4 shall be predominantly fiber cement siding; accents of brick may be used. - 6.
+Group 3 facilities shall be insulated metal panels; lower levels may receive split-face CMU as an accent material and for durability. - 4.
 Multi-story Group 1 facilities may include a transition in material, color or detailing to create a visual base.
-Generally limit materials to a single color on Group 2, 3 and 4 facilities. - 7.
-Use high-performance building envelopes following UFC 1-200-02. - 8.
+Generally limit materials to a single color on Group 2 and 3 facilities. - 5.
+Use high-performance building envelopes following UFC 1-200-02. - 6.
 Use detailing not subject to excessive weathering.
-Provide wall accents consistently throughout the base. - 9.
+Provide wall accents consistently throughout the base. - 7.
 Use integrally colored materials and factory-finished metals.
-Do not paint concrete block. - 10.
+Do not paint concrete block. - 8.
 Translucent wall panels may be used in Facility Group 1 and recreational uses in Group 2 when protected from direct solar gain.
-Provide insulating panels and shading appropriate for the orientation and exposure. - 11.
+Provide insulating panels and shading appropriate for the orientation and exposure. - 9.
 Manufacturers listed below are only provided to establish a baseline of equivalency among all applicable manufacturers.